NKapelle/NKapelle.github.io/_pages/publications.md

 Kapelle, N. & Monden, C. Marital dissolution in later life and loneliness in Australia.
 In preparation for submission to *Journal of Gerontology*.

 Kapelle, N. & Rowold, C. Family life course trajectory features and wealth in older age.
 In preparation for submission to *Demography*.

+Nutz, T., Tisch, D. & Kapelle, N. Gendered   pathways to   wealth:   The   self-assessed   relevance   of   different accumulation channels across the wealth distribution.
+In preparation for submission to *Socio-Economic Review*.

 Van Winkle, Z. & Kapelle, N. Net worth over the widowhood transition across Europe.